horakmx/sudokumx-c/BoardData.md

 ===========
 BoardUtils.h stores prepared array maps, bit maps and reverse maps to help traverse sudoku board more efficiently and transparently.
 These maps are frequently used in BoardData.c and BoardSolver.c

-What excatly we can do with this maps?
-For example to count bits (choises) in specific situations or trigger specific positions in array, so we don't need to write each cycle manualy in further code (no need to traverse rows, columns, boxes manualy and no need to check borders of this traverse)
+What excatly we can do with this maps?\
+For example we can count bits (choises) in specific situations or trigger specific positions in array, so we don't need to write each cycle manualy in further code (no need to traverse rows, columns, boxes manualy and no need to check borders of this traverse)

 Everything below is built for Sudoku of size 9 x 9 so this maps basically hardwires 9 x 9 board solution.
-It's possible to change completely this maps to for example solutions of size 16 x 16, but as sudoku board rises it will be extremly challanging or impossible with current code.
+It's possible to change completely this maps to work with board size 16 x 16, but as sudoku board rises it will be extremly challanging or impossible with current code.

+**Code:**
 ```c
 #pragma once
 #define CONST                   const // Faster without const keyword on some compilers